- About TiDB

 If the application logic relies on the locking or lock waiting mechanisms, or if you want to guarantee as much as possible the success rate of transaction commits even in the case of TiKV cluster anomalies, you should disable the pipelined locking feature.

-This feature is disabled by default.
-To enable it, modify the TiKV configuration:
+This feature is enabled by default.
+To disable it, modify the TiKV configuration:

-If the TiKV cluster is v4.0.9 or later, you can also dynamically enable this feature by modifying TiKV configuration online:
+You can also dynamically disable this feature by modifying TiKV configuration online: